hasiburahman2016/Excel_Coffee_Shop_Project/README.md

 * Add conditional columns to extract more meaningful values
 * Remove unnecessary characters
 * Finding the Hour from time
-* Fining the Month number from Date
+* Fining the Month number from the Date
-* Finding the day number
+* Finding the day number from the Date

 ## Creating tables, Slicers, Measures & Charts:
 * Creating Pivot tables on different criteria
 * Creating different charts to visualise different aspects of the  Data
 * Positioning Chart bars in ascending or descending order to make it more intuitive

-## Findings to the queries:
+## Findings of the queries:
 * Sales trend over the days and the weeks
  >  Monday is the busiest day of the week in general
  >  21 to 25 Week of the year are busiest